 Understanding the risks of trading forex is key, and if it’s a new concept for you, sure, it will take a little time and education to learn the ins and outs.
 Yet, for many investors, forex is an exciting and liquid market to trade.
 The key drivers—economic data and changes in interest rates—are easy to follow.

-As with stocks or futures, to trade currencies, you need to open a separate forex account with TD Ameritrade.
-Once open, your forex account will be listed under the same login and you’ll be able to trade it through the thinkorswim platform.
+As with stocks or futures, to trade currencies, you need to apply for a separate forex account with TD Ameritrade.
+If you qualify, your forex account will be listed under the same login and you’ll be able to trade using the thinkorswim platform.

 Once you’ve got the hang of the basics, be sure you also understand how interest rates could impact your P&L if you’re planning on holding any currency pairs overnight.
 When you make a forex trade, you’re essentially long one currency and short the other.
 When you carry a position from one trading day to the next, you earn interest on the currency you’re long and pay interest on the currency you’re short.
 The differential between the two interest rates amounts to what’s called your “net financing rate.”